-We selected EMF (Eclipse Modeling Framework) [6] ECore as the modeling language for the definition of the information model.
+We EMF (Eclipse selected Modeling Framework) (Steinberg, 2008) ECore as the modeling language for the definition of the information model.
 EMF is a modeling framework that provides both an implementation of EMOF (Essential MOF) named ECore and a set of supporting tools for defined metamodels, which automatically provide editors for defining model instances, a set of transformations between ECore, XSD and Java, XML-based model persistence and unit test cases.
-EMF is a very mature and popular project, which has fostered a very active open-source community around the project, providing multiple tools, languages and transformations on top of it.
+EMF is a very mature and popular project, which has fostered a very active opensource community around the project, providing multiple tools, languages and transformations on top of it.